 An IcuSortedCollection is a specialized subclass of SortedCollection for which you do not set the sortBlock.
-An IcuSortedCollection is associated with a IcuCollator, which is turn is associated with an IcuLocale, and the sorting behavior is specific to the configuration of these instances.
+An IcuSortedCollection may only hold instances of subclasses of CharacterCollection.
+It is associated with a IcuCollator, which in turn is associated with an IcuLocale, and the sorting behavior is specific to the configuration of these instances.
 IcuSortedCollections rely on the open-source ICU libraries to perform the comparisons and produce correctly collated results.